SergeyBondarenko/ship_to_elasticsearch/labs/logstash/lab_05.md

   }
 }
 ```
+Save the file.
-Save the config file and look at the Logstash daemon console.
+Look at the Logstash daemon console.

-SHUTDOWN LOGSTASH SERVICE OR DAEMON IF IT IS RUNNING.
+SHUTDOWN LOGSTASH SERVICE AND DAEMONS IF IT THEY ARE RUNNING.
 Run new Logstash daemon:
 ```
 sudo bash /usr/share/logstash/bin/logstash -f /etc/logstash/conf.d/trex_shakespeare.conf --config.test_and_exit --path.settings /etc/logstash/